White close button

 Performance review phrases:

-Performance review phrases: It’s difficult to find the right words that represent your feedback correctly and empathetically.
-These phrases can come in handy during a performance review.
+Sometimes, it’s difficult to find the right words that represent your feedback correctly and empathetically.
+The following phrases can come in handy during a performance review.

 When performance exceeds expectations: